dfinity/portal/docs/developer-docs/integrations/sns/get-sns/get-sns-production.md

 from the list of controllers that the dapp canister(s) have.
 Note that without this, the next step will fail.

-To do this, use your `dfx` identity `identityDevDeploy` and the command 'here' where you specify as the principals to be removed all existing controller principals except for the SNS root that you have already added.
+To do this, use your `dfx` identity `identityDevDfx` and the command 'here' where you specify as the principals to be removed all existing controller principals except for the SNS root that you have already added.
 <!--TODO-CLI/dfx-Link: should already exist in DFX -->